nazimboudeffa/prompt-engineering-cookbook/write-story-template.md

-# How to write a Story
+# How to write a story

 ## AUTHOR